View Robert Hoffman's Obituary on CantonRep.com and share memories

 |

+89, of Louisville, Ohio, passed away on February 19, 2020.
+Robert "Bob" was born on June 13, 1930, to the late Carl and Mozetta Hoffman.
+He honorably served in the Army before marrying the love of his life, Doris, in 1957.
+Robert enjoyed traveling with his wife, visiting his children, playing cards with his brothers, and working in his garden.

+Bob is survived by his six children, Rick (Irene) Hoffman, Julie Hoffman, Lori Hoffman, Marilyn Hoffman-Elrod, Bob Hoffman, and Jenny Hoffman; his six grandchildren, Rick (Tricia) Hoffman, Nick (Jess) Hoffman, Shelby Muntean, Jerred Castellano, Madeline Elrod, and Collin Elrod; his five great grandchildren, Derek, Devin, Ty, Bocephus, and Harper; and brothers Johnny Hoffman, Gary Hoffman, and Pat (Linda) Hoffman.
+In addition to his parents, he was preceded in death by his loving wife Doris Hoffman in 1993; and brothers Carl, Kenny, Ronnie, Art, Jay, and Gene Hoffman.

-age 89 of Louisville passed away Wednesday, February 19, 2020 at McCrea Manor in Alliance.
-A Mass of Christian Burial will be celebrated Wednesday, February 26th at 11:00 am at St. Louis Catholic Church in Louisville.
+A Mass of Christian Burial will be celebrated Wednesday, February 26th at 11:00 am at St. Louis Catholic Church in Louisville with Fr.
+Robert Miller officiating.
 Bob's family will receive friends Tuesday from 5-8 pm at the Paquelet-Falk Funeral Home in Louisville.
-The complete obituary will be available for viewing in Monday's paper.
-Condolences can be shared with the family online at
+Condolences can be shared with the family online at www.paqueletfalk.com.

 Paquelet-Falk Funeral Home & Crematory